 There is certainly no shortage of propane space heaters on the market; here are three we recommend:

 Lastly, it is easy to transport.
-It has a fold-down handle that makes storing the unit easy; while not tiny, it is easy enough to bring along to a drive-up campsite.
+It has a fold-down handle makes storing the unit easy; while not tiny, it is easy enough to bring along to a drive-up campsite.

 - Portable dual-function heater